 In the final stages of Parkinson’s, conventional medications and treatments often fail to manage symptoms effectively.
 Hospice care offers a compassionate approach to support patients and their families during this difficult time.
 Here’s how hospice care can be beneficial:

-• Coordinated Care: All aspects of the patient’s care are coordinated with their healthcare providers to ensure seamless and comprehensive support.
+- Coordinated Care: All patient care aspects are coordinated with their healthcare providers to ensure seamless and comprehensive support.

 Cost of Hospice Care

 Under the Medicare Hospice Benefit, all hospice-related services, including care, medications, and medical supplies, are fully covered.
 This benefit extends for months, not just the final weeks of life.
 Medicaid and most private insurance plans also cover hospice care.
-At Melodia Hospice Care, we ensure no patient is denied care due to their financial situation, regardless of insurance status.
+At Melodia Hospice Care, we ensure every patient is allowed care due to their financial situation, regardless of insurance status.

 Initiating Hospice Care